 Start asking, “What moved?” in your regular check-ins.
 Celebrate motion, not just clean reports.
 Then give people a system, like TODD, that makes it easy to see and work those moves.

 No. Momentum matters anywhere relationships and long-running work matter.
 That includes outreach, partnerships, community programs, member services, and internal initiatives.
-Any mission that needs steady progress benefits from a BMS.
+Any mission that needs steady progress benefits from a Business Momentum System (BMS).